Class Action Lawsuits

-Ashwin Madia will fight for the wrongfully injured.
+Madia Newville will fight for the wrongfully injured.
 If you’re seeking justice for an injury, you may find that your case has similar qualities to others.
 While you may have thought your accident and injuries were an isolated incident, others may have suffered similar injuries because of the same cause.
 If this is the case, then you may be able to take part of a class action lawsuit.
 When this is the best option for you and others to get the justice you deserve, it’s vital to have an experienced Minneapolis class action lawyer on your side.

 Class action works a little differently than a typical personal injury case.
 Because so many people were affected in a similar manner, one or more plaintiffs will represent the injured group in the lawsuit.
 This also allows the evidence to be provided in one comprehensive case, as opposed to each plaintiff filing a separate claim for similar reasons.